(Ellen Ripley, oh how I feel your pain.)

 Can I have a new bowel please?
 Pretty please?
 And a new digestive tract while I'm at it?
 It's been a long time since, my recalcitrant bowel, first made an appearance both here on the blog and in my life.
 And since those first heady days of gastric apocalypse, there has been little improvement.
 There have been changes.
 But not one of those changes have been for the better.

-When stuck with diarrhea, you long for constipation.
+When stuck with diarrhoea, you long for constipation.

-When stuck with constipation, you long for diarrhea.
+When stuck with constipation, you long for diarrhoea.

 A regular healthy poo is up there with finding proof of Nessie.
 It's just not going to happen.

 The grass is always greener, or browner in this case, on the other side of the fence.

 But in truth both pose their own problems.
 Both now cause me syncope or pre-syncope.
 The rush of diarrhoea, triggers my Vagus nerve, and that in turn leads to a full body melt down.
 It is completely disabling.
 I'm yet to find a trigger for it's arrival.
 Why my body goes from weeks of besser block to mount Vesuvius is still unclear.
 I have examined my diet, stress levels, activity levels, medication timing, the works.
 And still I'll wake up some mornings and it's on, on like Donkey Kong.
 And for a day I'll be caught trying to balance the competing needs of my bowels, vomiting and passing out.
 Holding on to consciousness by my fingernails.
 After which I left more shell, than person.
 It's an emptiness built of exhaustion and expelling all your organs and squidgy bits out of your confused and overwhelmed body.
 There's just....nothing.